captainrex32/captainrex32/README.md

 <!-- Introduction -->
 # Hi there! 👋

-I'm Chayan, a part time developer from India🇮🇳.
+I'm Chayan, a part time developer and full time Accoundant from India.

 ## 🚀 About Me
 - 🔭 I’m currently studying Bcom